petitnau/algorand-vaults/README.md

 b approve
 ```

-# Calling the functions
+# Using the vault

 ## Creating the vault

-To call the create function, a simple Application Create transaction can be sent to the blockchain, with the string "create" as a parameter.
+To call the `create` function, a simple Application Create transaction can be sent to the blockchain, with the string "create" as a parameter.

 ```bash
 goal app create --app-arg "str:vault" --app-arg "addr:{RECOVERY-ADDRESS}" --app-arg "int:{WAIT-TIME}" --creator "{CREATOR-ADDRESS}" --approval-prog "vault_approval.teal" --clear-prog "vault_clear.teal" --global-byteslices 4 --global-ints 3 --local-byteslices 0 --local-ints 0
 ```
 ## Initializing the escrow

-To call the set_escrow function, the user must submit a group transaction with an application call (with set_escrow as an argument), and a payment transaction of 100'000 micro-algos to the escrow account.
+To call the `set_escrow` function, the user must submit a group transaction with an application call (with set_escrow as an argument), and a payment transaction of 100'000 micro-algos to the escrow account.

 ```bash
 goal clerk compile "vault_escrow.teal"